davidwieler/TimeyTweet/README.md

 See https://dev.twitter.com/docs/api/1.1/get/statuses/user_timeline for more information.

 It can be used as a remote service to serve multiple clients websites from one location.
-UrTweet makes use of the awesome Twitter API 1.1 library CodeBird.
+TimeyTweet makes use of the awesome Twitter API 1.1 library CodeBird.

 https://github.com/mynetx/codebird-php
 CodeBird requires php 5.3 as it uses namespaces